fischuu/Pipeline-Holoruminant-Meta/docs/03-Setup.md

 You need to enter the required values and paths according to the comments in the file.

+Pay also attention to the binding points in the snakemake call, that all required paths and entry points are mounted to the apptainer container.

 ## config/config.yaml
 Here are the paths to the different configuration files stored, which might not need any adjustments from the user (e.g. for Holoruminant users).